 - Family therapy

-During the first year, each resident spends approximately 9 months half-time working on child and adolescent inpatient units and three months part-time in child and adolescent consult liaison service providing consultation to patients in the N.C Children’s Hospital.
+During the first year, each fellow spends approximately 9 months half-time working on child and adolescent inpatient units and 3 months part-time on the child and adolescent consult liaison service providing consultation to patients in the N.C Children’s Hospital.
 Fellows also work with both children and parents in various outpatient settings, gaining experience in diagnosis and exposure to a wide variety of therapeutic modalities.
-All residents carry several long-term psychotherapy cases and have at least 3 hours weekly of individual supervision of their outpatient work.
+All residents carry several long-term psychotherapy cases and have at least 2 hours weekly of individual supervision of their outpatient work.
 Additional experiences include exposure to work in pediatric neurology, community psychiatry, crisis management and multiple other systems of care.

-In addition to continuing with outpatient work begun in the first year, during the second year of training residents rotate through a number of services and elective experiences:
+In addition to continuing with outpatient work begun in the first year, during the second year of training, our fellows rotate through a number of services and elective experiences:

 - TEACCH Program for children with autism spectrum disorder